Boudoir Posing Tips

-Here’s the truth about boudoir photography: it’s not about memorizing 20 fancy poses.
-It’s about learning how to flatter your shape using a few boudoir posing tips that work on every body.
+Guiding women towards flattering looks isn’t about memorizing a book full of poses.
+It’s about learning how to flatter her unique shape using a few boudoir posing tips that work on every body.

 Key Takeaways

-- Every pose should enhance your curves or silhouette.
+• Every pose should enhance her curves or silhouette.
 If it doesn’t, re-consider the pose.

-- Whatever you push toward the camera will appear larger.
+• Whatever she pushes toward the camera will appear larger.
 Push it away, and it will look smaller.

-- If it bends bend it — head, shoulders, arms, wrists, waist, hips, knees, and ankles — to avoid stiff-looking poses.
+• If it bends bend it.
+Head, shoulders, arms, wrists, waist, hips, knees, and ankles.
+Avoid straightening any of these points to avoid stiff-looking poses.

-- It’s easier to pose into the light than it is to light you once posed.
+• It’s easier to pose into the light than it is to light her once posed.

-- There are two methods I use for directing you into flattering poses: verbal prompting and gestural mirroring.
+• There are two methods I use for directing her into flattering poses: verbal prompting and gestural mirroring.

 Boudoir Pose Ideas